Why is Duocel® copper foam so special?

 |Coefficient of Thermal Expansion (0-100°C)||9.44× 10-6 in/in--F||(1.7 × 10-5 m/m--C)|

 |Bulk Resistivity||2.56 × 10-5 ohm - in||(6.5 × 10-5 ohm - cm)|

-Aluminum has great thermal conductivity for its cost and weight.
-Because of the high surface area of Duocel® foam, heat transfer to/from fluids flowing through the foam is greatly accelerated over solid aluminum and aluminum fins.
+Copper has the highest thermal conductivity of ERG’s metal foams for its cost and weight.
+Because of the high surface area of Duocel® foam, heat transfer to/from fluids flowing through the foam is quite efficient through solid copper and copper fins.

-Duocel® aluminum foam is also ideal for use with phase change materials (PCM) because of the large amount of surface area, which increases coupling to PCM.
+Duocel® copper foam is also ideal for use with phase change materials (PCM) because of the large amount of surface area, which increases coupling to PCM.

 Please visit our thermal conductivity page in the technical data section for a more in depth explanation of how materials and properties effects the thermal conductivity of Duocel® foam.